Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 wages, compensation, or gifts in exchange for acting as officer, agent, employee, subcontractor, or consultant to the Provider in connection with any work contemplated or performed relative to this Agreement unless otherwise disclosed to the Commissioner, Tennessee Department of Finance and Administration.
-For purposes of this section, “immediate family member" shall mean a spouse or minor child(ren) living in the household.
+For purposes of this section, "immediate family member" shall mean a spouse or minor child(ren) living in the household.
 Provider shall ensure that it maintains adequate internal controls to detect and prevent conflicts of interest from occurring at all levels of its organization.
 Provider further provides assurance that no part of the total Agreement amount received by Provider have been used, directly or indirectly, for any Lobbying activities.
 ## 5.26
 Provider-Preventable Conditions.
-Provider understands and agrees that no payment will be made to Provider a for any provider-preventable conditions which have been identified > or pursuant to Regulatory Requirements.
+Provider understands and agrees that no payment will be made to Provider for any provider-preventable conditions which have been identified > or pursuant to Regulatory Requirements.
 In addition, Provider shall identify provider-preventable conditions that are associated with claims for services provided under the Medicaid Program hereunder or with courses of treatment furnished to Medicaid Members for which payment under the Medicaid Program would